netsec-ethz/scion-tutorials/content/config/check.md

     Check that you find entries `Registered beacons ...`.

-#### Ping
+### Ping

 Ping somebody!
 Run `scmp echo` to send an "SCMP echo request"; this is just like the `ping` command for IP.

 The syntax is:

-    scmp echo -local [my scion address] -remote [someone else's scion address]
+    scmp echo -local [source SCION address] -remote [destination SCION address]

 where a SCION address has the form `ISD-AS,[IP]`.
-For example, to ping any host in the attachment point AS in Korea from my SCIONLab AS, I would run:
+An example of pinging a host in the attachment point AS in Korea would look as follows:

     $ scmp echo -local 17-ffaa:1:15b,[127.0.0.1] -remote 20-ffaa:0:1404,[0.0.0.0]
     Using path: